suhaimibira/data-analysis-projects-class-19-and-20/README.md

 * Class 20 - [Chapter 23 - Database With Python and Pandas](https://education.launchcode.org/data-analysis-curriculum/python-pandas-databases/index.html)

 **Students, please use this repository for DA classes 18-20 of the course**

-**Tableau exercises and studios will be stored in Tableau public, so you don't need to worry about a git repo for thise**